macrocosme/chime_repeaters_observer/README.md

 ## Prerequisites and execution

-Install required packages included in requirements.txt.
+Install required packages included in `requirements.txt`.
 I suggest to run the following in a virtual environment.
 Example:

 ```shell
 cd /home/<user>/<path_to_chime_repeaters_observer>